 The Rastrojos business model of seeking strategic alliances does not always work.
 They have been fighting with the Urabeños, a rival gang that operates in the northwest of Colombia near the Panamanian border.
 Although a truce was called in the Bajo Cauca region of Antioquia in late 2011, this quickly broke down as the Rastrojos fell apart, and struggles between the two groups have ensued as the Urabeños have muscled into Valle del Cauca and north Colombia.

-The Rastrojos were internally divided even before the loss of Comba and Diego Rastrojo, with a split between the followers of Comba and his brother, the Calle Sernas, and those of Diego Rastrojo.
+The Rastrojos were internally divided even before the loss of Comba and Diego Rastrojo, with a split between the followers of Comba and his brothers, and those of Diego Rastrojo.
 The loss of these bosses has left the group without a clear leader, which has in turn caused it to lose membership.
 Colombian law enforcement sources believe that the group's ranks have been cut by some 20 percent in recent years, leaving it with just 1,600 members.
-With the Rastrojos on the decline, it is believed that groups like the Urabeños are poised to take advantage of their weakness and move into their territory.
+With the Rastrojos on the decline, it is believed that groups like the Urabeños have taken advantage of their weakness and moved into their territory.